-The goal of the project was to automate transfer of a car’s data to the service stations and to let the car owner chose the best service station based on their quotas and other parameters.
-We have created a mobile application for iOS and Android for the car owners and a web application for the service stations to accomplish that.
+The goal of the project was to automate transfer of a car's data to the service stations and to let the car owner chose the best service station based on their quotas and other parameters.
+We have created a mobile application for iOS and Android for car owners and a web application for service stations to accomplish that.

 There is an OBD scanner that has to be installed in a car via OBDII socket so that the car data can be gathered and transferred to the mobile application.
 Whenever the car's computer detects a problem, like the engine oil has to be changed or the brake pads have to be replaced, the information is sent to the mobile application and the car owner is notified.

 The owner can send the problem information to all the service stations around and receive their bids that include time and cost of repair.
 The application further helps to choose the best service station based on their status (authorized dealer, service center, etc.), their geographic location, and other criteria.
 The user is able to accept a bid from a service station.
 He will be able use the app to monitor the service progress and even pay for the services once they are completed.

 The application stores the information about all services performed on a car, making it readily available whenever necessary.

 This web application is used by the service stations to participate in the aggregated repair network.
 They are able to monitor incoming requests for service, prepare and submit bids.
 Once a customer accepts a big, the application is used to report the progress of the repair.

 Mobile application has been developed for 2 mobile platforms: iOS and Android.
 Project envelops a lot of technologies like: Realm, Google Maps, PlayMo, Crashlytics, GPUImage, CRToast, SDWebImage, SMPageControl, Reachability, iOS SDK, Android SDK, GCM, APNS, Bluetooth SDK (Android), Dagger2, Retrofit2, EventBus, OBDII.